We all want to increase productivity and achieve more in less time.

 - Build up a list of places where you can store the information and create categories for each idea

-- If someone has recommended a restaurant I’ll place it in my restaurant list and bookmark the website for future viewing.
+- When someone has recommended a restaurant I’ll place it in my restaurant list and bookmark the website for future viewing.

 - If I really like an article I’ll email it to myself and save them to Pocket to view later.